PingoPlatform/Pingo/ATLAS/README.md

 # ATLAS

-Thils folder shows examples case studies of example habitats in the southern Baltic Sea.
+This folder shows examples case studies of example habitats in the southern Baltic Sea.

 ## Coarse sand and gravel
 Describes the appearance of shallow coarse sand and gravel habitats in shallow waters of the Baltic Sea.